xcore/sw_audio_effects/app_slicekit_long_reverb/doc_quickstart/quickstart.rst

 * The short reverb application does NOT use the XA-SK-SDRAM (Memory-Slice board).
   Instead it uses only local memory, this limits the room-size that can be achieved to below 36 metres.
-* The long delay application combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create delays of upto 20 seconds (for a stereo channel at 48 kHz).
+* The long delay application combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create delays of up to 20 seconds (for a stereo channel at 48 kHz).